 Art has invited two researchers to visit for six months and for two years respectively.
-The one from Hangzhou, China -- Zhijiang (Jon) Shao -- just arrived..
+One will be from Hangzhou in China and should be here in July.
 His interest is in modeling.
 The other will be from Argentina and has an interest in information technology.